toblum/McLighting/clients/AutoHotKey/README.md

+!!!
+Make sure that the ip address is edited to match the ip address of your McLighting server !!!

 If you are not familiar with AutoHotKey, this tutorial will get you started: https://autohotkey.com/docs/Tutorial.htm Once you have AutoHotKey installed, double click it to start the script.